Not all babies take to a bottle right away. Try these tips to turn your feeding problems around.

 Try a technique that makes use of a baby's natural sucking reflex.
 Potock suggests taking these steps:

 - Touch your baby's lips with a gentle yet firm touch of the bottle nipple.

-- Gently press the nipple down onto the center of his tongue.
+- Gently press the nipple down onto the center of their tongue.

-Your baby will instinctively curl the sides of his tongue around the nipple.
+Your baby will instinctively curl the sides of their tongue around the nipple.
 "The lips should close, and baby may take one or two sucks before pulling away," she says.

 If it doesn't work right away, be patient.
 "This is a new skill and will take time."